 You can move onto that down the line a bit.
 There are MUCH quicker and easier platforms that you can use for now that will be more than good enough.
 You should check out SquareSpace for example.
 You’ll be up and running with them in no time and then you’ll have no excuses left.

 Unless it’s this one...

-Well join the club!
-Of course it isn’t right yet.
-Your website will never be ‘right’ in your eyes and nor should it be.
+Of course, it isn’t right yet.
+Your photography business website will never be ‘right’ in your eyes and nor should it be.
 Your business should be evolving and improving every month so it stands to reason that your website should be too.
 Overthinking the content that is there is stupid because the likelihood is that content is going to change very soon anyway!

 This is a continuously evolving piece of work.